katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Your values may be slightly different as the simulated data will not be identical.

-Next, we filter the data for the outlier SNPs by identifying those above the threshold.
+Next, we filter the output of the original Baypass run for outlier SNPs, by finding those that are above this threshold.

 ```
 cat starling_3populations_baypass_summary_pi_xtx.out | awk '$4>6.258372 ' > baypass_outliers.txt